Kozea/Radicale/DOCUMENTATION.md

   to store usernames and passwords.

 `remote_user`
-: Takes the user name from the `REMOTE_USER` environment variable and disables HTTP authentication.
-This can be used to provide the user name from a WSGI server.
+: Takes the username from the `REMOTE_USER` environment variable and disables HTTP authentication.
+This can be used to provide the username from a WSGI server.

 `http_x_remote_user`
-: Takes the user name from the `X-Remote-User` HTTP header and disables HTTP authentication.
-This can be used to provide the user name from a reverse proxy.
+: Takes the username from the `X-Remote-User` HTTP header and disables HTTP authentication.
+This can be used to provide the username from a reverse proxy.

 Default: `none`